 - understand the importance of denture marking and how to arrange this for people, with their permission.

 - Achieve all recommended minimum learning outcomes (listed above)

-- Describe the process for recording oral hygiene and dental treatments
+- Record oral hygiene and dental treatments

 Links to: CQC Key lines of enquiry (KLOEs) CQC fundamental standards: